-Pilot New Technologies and Provide Resources and Services to Protect the Public and the Police
+Innovate Technology and Police Services to Protect the Public and the Police

 In 2015, the Police Foundation funded the first body-worn camera pilot program for the NYPD, leading to more police transparency.
 The project was instrumental in the Department being one of the first police departments in the nation to purchase the equipment.